 Before you panic, we aren't suggesting that rag-rolled walls are making a comeback... no, they can stay firmly in the '80s.
 But there is something sophisticated about a plastered-coloured, subtly distressed wall.
 While you could recreate this unfinished look with paint, we think the easiest way is with a pink wallpaper.
 For a similar look, try Osborne & Little's Fresco (opens in new tab) .

-14. Choose a pink colour scheme in a kid’s bedroom
+14. Choose a pink color scheme in a kid’s bedroom

 Clichéd as it may be, pastels do always tend to work in a children's room.
 Unlike the Barbie pink of our childhood bedroom dreams, dusky pinks mixed in with grey and white create a really stylish space that your child and (more importantly) you, will love.
 Plus they are less likely to grow out of these more muted colours and they definitely have more staying power than hot magenta.